Psychology Mini-Dissertation (PSYL10131)

 - Response to feedback

 You will write up your response to the draft feedback received from your supervisor.
 The response (up to 600 words) should summarise the key points of feedback you received from your supervisor, and detail how you addressed them to produce your final report.
-The response will be marked on a pass/fail basis, and will be worth 10% of your final grade.
+The response will be worth 10% of your final grade, and will be submitted on the same date as your main project report.

 - Conference presentation